moskomule/moskomule.github.io/content/en/home/about.md

 #### 2022

+* I recieved a doctal degree as a representative student of the graduate school of Information Science and Techonology, UTokyo.
 * I defended my PhD thesis.
 * I will visit IIT (Genova, Italy) from July 8th.
 * Our paper "DJMix: Unsupervised Task-agnostic Image Augmentation for Improving Robustness of Convolutional Neural Networks" is accepted to IJCNN 2022.